-This year’s Open Enrollment Period runs for six weeks, from November 1 through December 15.
-It is the only time during the year when you can enroll in coverage, unless you experience a major life event (such as having a baby, moving, or losing or changing jobs) that qualifies you for special enrollment OR if you’re eligible for the state’s NJ FamilyCare program, in which you can enroll year-round.
+The Open Enrollment Period is Nov.
+1 through Dec.
+15. Open Enrollment occurs once each year and it is the only time when you can enroll in coverage, unless you experience a major life event (such as having a baby, moving, or losing or changing jobs) that qualifies you for special enrollment OR if you’re eligible for the state’s NJ FamilyCare program, in which you can enroll year-round.

-This year, health plan rates are down in New Jersey.
-And you might receive financial help to lower the cost of your plan.
+You may be eligible to receive financial help to lower the cost of your plan.
 Last year, about 8 out of 10 New Jersey residents purchasing on the Marketplace received a tax credit to pay for their plan.
 Plans and prices change every year, so it’s important to check out your options to ensure you find the plan that fits your needs and your budget.
 In addition, the state’s NJ FamilyCare health insurance program provides free to low-cost health coverage to qualified residents of any age.
 Eligibility is based on income and household size.

-Last year, nearly 200,000 New Jerseyans got a tax credit to help pay for their plan.
-In New Jersey, a family of four earning up to about $100,400 a year and an individual earning up to about $48,560 a year can qualify.
-In fact, last year the average individual saved $442 a month with a tax credit.
-Visit the Shop and Compare section to learn more.
+In 2019, nearly 200,000 New Jerseyans got a tax credit to help pay for their plan.
+In New Jersey, a family of four earning up to about $103,000 a year and an individual earning up to about $49,960 a year can qualify.
+In fact, in 2019 the average individual saved $366 a month with a tax credit.

 Yes.
 New Jersey is committed to making sure health insurance is available and affordable to all residents.
-To help with this, the state has kept in place a requirement for New Jersey residents to have health coverage or make a shared responsibility payment.
+To help with this, the state has kept in place a requirement for New Jersey residents to have health coverage or make a shared responsibility payment during tax time.
 Making sure all residents have health coverage helps ensure there are more health plans available for consumers to pick from, that premiums remain affordable, and that comprehensive coverage is available for all who need it – including people with pre-existing conditions.
 Any funds from this penalty collected by the state are dedicated to reducing the cost of health insurance for individuals.
-Through New Jersey’s efforts to stabilize our insurance market, we’ve seen a nearly 10 percent drop in health insurance premiums this year alone.
+Through New Jersey’s efforts to stabilize our insurance market, New Jerseyans have been able to obtain needed coverage for themselves and their families.

 Plans and prices change every year so it's important to see what's new.
-If you are currently enrolled in coverage, there may be another plan that fits your personal and financial needs.
-For the first time in New Jersey, if you don't qualify for a tax credit on the Marketplace, silver plans available Off The Marketplace (purchased directly from the carrier) may be more affordable.
+Also, if you don't qualify for a tax credit on the Marketplace, silver plans are available Off The Marketplace (purchased directly from the carrier) and may be more affordable for you.
 The bottom line is that if you are not eligible for financial help, be sure to shop around.
 Check out your options both on and off the Marketplace.

 Short-Term Limited Duration plans are prohibited in New Jersey.
 Sometimes called "skimpy" plans, they don't cover the basic services you would expect from insurance and that are required in New Jersey.
 Plans offered at HealthCare.gov/Marketplace and in New Jersey's individual market Off The Marketplace cover comprehensive benefits like preventive care, check-ups, prescriptions, hospitalizations, maternity care, mental health care, and more.

 Free help is available to find a health insurance plan that’s right for you.
-You can find a trained assister in your community on the Get Help page of GetCovered.NJ.gov or call 877-9-NAVIG8 (877-962-8448) to talk about your health insurance options and get help enrolling.
+You can find a trained assister in your community on the Get Help page of GetCovered.NJ.gov to talk about your health insurance options and to get help enrolling.